Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 It’s 5 a.m..
 “Disgusting Sun is coming again.”

 She must move; she can’t let the sun touch her.
 “I would burn ... but not die.
 The forever flower ...
 I am ... the forever flower."
 She imagines the rain falling on the flower; she imagines herself licking the flower.

-“Wait ... what if I drown myself ...
-Bath .. yes.”
+“Wait ... what if I drown myself.
+Bath ... yes.”
 The sangre azul she sees beneath the water.

 “I have no language.
 I am nothing.
 Today is not the time for hair.”
 Her pale skin is smiling in the mirror – so beutiful, so calm.
 She holds her hair.
 “Why can’t i die?”

 *Looks out of the window.* “The sky ... so beautiful.” *Gasp.* “The clouds are falling!
 Oh beauty ... so beautiful ...
 Today ...
 I will die.
-And I realize ... the cold sky suits me ...
+And I realize ... the cold sky suits me.
 Blue twilight sky ... like my veins."

 **Day 3**

 **223**

 Her final words.
 But she does not die.
-Wakes up at 5 a.m., dangling.
+Wakes up at 5 a.m. dangling.
 She is twitching; her hair is down.
 Convulsing – but not dying.

 “Ah.” *Sigh.
 Unties the knot.*

 She rises her fist to her heart – why won’t it stop beating?

-“Oh sun, star: why are you so bodalast?” (– daggery)
+“Oh sun, star: why are you so *bodalast?”* (– daggery)

 ...

 “IT’S SO BEAUTIFUL!
 THE ORANGE COLOUR!
 THE OMNIPRESENT ORANGE COLOUR!
 THIS IS PARADISE!!
-Sun .. please.. don’t come today.
+Sun .. please ... don’t come today.
 Not today.
 Please, stop.
 Don’t move.

 Give me an eternal night.